-In Japan you are not allowed to carry your bicycle on a public transportation if it is not being stored inside a bicycle bag or a travel case.
-The good news is that you can wrap your bike with plastic bag, and even carry it with you on your rear rack to be used later on, if needed.
+In Japan you are not allowed to carry your bicycle on public transportation if it is not being stored inside a bicycle bag or a travel case.
+The good news is that you can wrap your bike in a plastic bag, and even carry it with you on your rear rack to be used later on if needed.
 Just remember to bring with you a utility duct tape.
 Take a look:

 How Did We Navigate?